Skip Navigation LinksCampus-Opioid-Safety-Act

 Overdose Prevention Education Resources

-Below are educational resources on substance use and overdose prevention.
-If your college or university is interested in adding your substance prevention resources to this resource page, please contact opi@cdph.ca.gov
+These resources offer information on preventing substance use and overdoses.
+If your college or university would like to add substance prevention resources to this page, please contact opi@cdph.ca.gov

 Substance Use Prevention